Digital humanities: Analysis of macroscopic trends in cultural change

 Culturomics is a form of computational lexicology that studies human behavior and cultural trends through the quantitative analysis of digitized texts.
 Researchers data mine large digital archives to investigate cultural phenomena reflected in language and word usage.
 The term is an American neologism first described in a 2010 Science article called Quantitative Analysis of Culture Using Millions of Digitized Books, co-authored by Harvard researchers Jean-Baptiste Michel and Erez Lieberman Aiden.

 A 2017 study published in the Proceedings of the National Academy of Sciences of the United States of America compared the trajectory of n-grams over time in both digitised books from the 2010 Science article with those found in a large corpus of regional newspapers from the United Kingdom over the course of 150 years.
-The study further went on to use more advanced natural language processing techniques to discover macroscopic trends in history and culture, including gender bias, geographical focus, technology, and politics, along with accurate dates for specific events.
+The study further employed advanced natural language processing techniques to identify macroscopic trends in history and culture, including gender bias, geographical focus, technology, and politics, as well as accurate dates for specific events.

-The applications of digital humanities may be used along with other non humanities subject areas such as pure sciences, agriculture, management etc. to produce great variants of practical solutions to solve issues in industry as well as society.
+The applications of digital humanities can be used alongside other non-humanities subject areas, such as the pure sciences, agriculture, and management, to produce a wide variety of practical solutions to issues in industry and society.

 Online publishing

-The Stanford Encyclopedia of Philosophy (begun in 1995) is a dynamic reference work of terms, concepts, and people from philosophy maintained by scholars in the field.
+The Stanford Encyclopedia of Philosophy (begun in 1995) is a dynamic reference work on terms, concepts, and figures in philosophy, maintained by scholars in the field.
 MLA Commons offers an open peer-review site (where anyone can comment) for their ongoing curated collection of teaching artifacts in Digital Pedagogy in the Humanities: Concepts, Models, and Experiments (2016).
 The Debates in the Digital Humanities platform contains volumes of the open-access book of the same title (2012 and 2016 editions) and allows readers to interact with material by marking sentences as interesting or adding terms to a crowdsourced index.

 Wikimedia projects

-Some research institutions work with the Wikimedia Foundation or volunteers of the community, for example, to make freely licensed media files available via Wikimedia Commons or to link or load data sets with Wikidata.
+Some research institutions work with the Wikimedia Foundation or community volunteers, for example, to make freely licensed media files available via Wikimedia Commons or to link or load datasets into Wikidata.
 Text analysis has been performed on the contribution history of articles on Wikipedia or its sister projects.